Drbenzene/Drbenzene/README.md

 * Gender: M
 * Short Bio:
   - Student of **A graduate of Chemistry** in ****, Nigeria.
+  - A Freelancer
-  - A writer by tech enthutiast and enterprenur.
+  - A tech enthutiast and enterprenur.
-  - The CEO of BillAfrica
+  - The C0-Founder of BillAfrica
-  - Currently doing a Software Engineering program at [Holberton School](https://www.holbertonschool.com/), facilitated by [alx](https://www.alxafrica.com/software/).
+  - Currently doing a Software Engineering program at [Holberton School](https://www.holbertonschool.com/), in partnership with [alx](https://www.alxafrica.com/software/).
-  - Curent a intern at Kodecap in partnership with HNG for mobile development track.
+  - Currently a intern at Kodecap in partnership with HNG for mobile development track.
   - Learning computer programming full-time.
 Soon-to-be the best software engineer that I can be.

 ---